JideOgunlana/push_swap/README.md

 ## Tasks include

-1. Implementing a program that sorts an array of integers using the least amount of moves with push_swap operations.
+1. Implementing a program that sorts an array of non-repeating integers using the least amount of moves with push_swap operations.
 2. Implementing a checker program that verifies the operations performed to sort an array of integers using push_swap operations is valid.

 <br/>